 Currently there’s no indication Sprint will provide a fixed wireless in-home service outside the Sprint / T-Mobile merger.

-Sprint’s initial 5G markets are Atlanta, Chicago, Dallas, Houston, Kansas City, Los Angeles, New York City, Phoenix and Washington D.C.
+Sprint has confirmed that Atlanta, Chicago, Dallas, and Kansas City will be the first cities in the U.S. for its 5G network, starting in May.
+Houston, Los Angeles, New York City, Phoenix, and Washington D.C. will be the next cities with Sprint 5G support, sometime later in 2019.
 The company boasts coverage won’t be just hot spots as seen with AT&T and Verizon but will cover large areas within these markets.
+Indeed, Sprint claims that its 5G network will cover over 1,000 square miles across its nine launch cities.

 Other things we know